 You just nailed your job interview.
 You’re feeling optimistic about the company being a good fit for you and your career goals, and you got a good vibe from the hiring manager.
 Time to sit tight and wait, right?
 Wrong.
 It’s time to pen a gracious, well-written, post-interview thank-you note.

-Results from an Accountemps survey show that your effort won’t be for naught.
-Ninety-one percent of managers in that survey said that they appreciate getting a thank-you note from a candidate after an interview.
+Results from an Accountemps survey show your effort won’t be for naught.
+Ninety-one percent of managers in the survey said they appreciate getting a thank-you note from a candidate after an interview.
 So your work isn't done.
 You need to maximize this window of opportunity and prove you’re the best candidate for the job using your written communication skills.

 Here are five tips to ensure you’re crafting the kind of post-interview note that will help bring you up a notch in the hiring manager’s eyes: